 Heather Y. Anichini

 As the President and CEO, Heather drives The Fund’s work to make Chicago the best city in America to lead a public school.
-She believes that leaders matter and has raised nearly $50 million to support that belief.
-She is responsible for hiring, supporting and keeping the city’s most talented nonprofit team, and is proud of The Fund’s positive reputation for strong execution, belief in educators and excellence.
-She fosters The Fund’s existing partnerships with stakeholders, including educators, investors, Chicago Public Schools and City Hall.
+She believes that leaders matter and has raised nearly $90 million to support that belief.
+She is responsible for hiring, supporting, and keeping the city’s most talented nonprofit team, and is proud of The Fund’s positive reputation for strong execution, belief in educators, and excellence.
+She fosters The Fund’s existing partnerships with stakeholders, including educators, investors, Chicago Public Schools, and City Hall.

 Heather is married to Brennan Young, a former biology teacher and football coach at Farragut Career Academy and current CEO of their household.
-They have two sons and two daughters, which means their lives are very full … and very loud.
+They have four school-aged children, which means their lives are very full . . . and very loud.